rupor-github/lemonade/README.md

 Reason for forking
 ----------------

 Original project felt like an orphan and I needed some additional functionality.
 In addition latest PRs look unnecessary to me.
 Result should be fully compatible with previous releases - if not, please open issue here.

+For Windows users: lemonade "server" backend is included as part of [wsl-ssh-agent](https://github.com/rupor-github/wsl-ssh-agent) and could be run as an icon in the taskbar notification area.

 Changes
 ----------------